+Roofing including Roof Space

+Repair Category 2

-Roofing including roof space Repair category 2 Notes expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor will be able to provide further advice.
-There are valley gutters.
-These can be problematic (especially within older buildings), and maintenance should be undertaken regularly.
-Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
-Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
-Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
+Notes There are various broken slates together with areas of raised zinc ridges.
+A reputable roofing contractor can be asked to investigate and implement all required repairs.
+Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.
+However I have been verbally informed by a representative of the owner that slate repairs have recently been carried out.
+Further enquiries should be made in this regard.
+Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
+Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
+Close quarter inspection may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.